ElMatary/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0- 0-iam_betty a script that switches the current user to the user betty 1- 1-who_am_i  script that prints the effective username of the current user 2- 2-groups    script that prints all the groups the current user is part of 3- 3-new_owner script that changes the owner of the file hello to the user betty
+0- 0-iam_betty a script that switches the current user to the user betty\n 1- 1-who_am_i  script that prints the effective username of the current user 2- 2-groups    script that prints all the groups the current user is part of 3- 3-new_owner script that changes the owner of the file hello to the user betty 4- 4-empty     script that creates an empty file called hello